What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 There are only two definite articles in Italian for masculine plural nouns: I and GLI.

-Once you get accustomed to how the singular articles work you will have no problems deciding when to use i or gli for plural nouns, because…
+Once you get used to how the singular articles work you will have no problem deciding when to use i or gli with plural nouns, because…

 Remember!